skayi/vue-virtual-selector/README.md

 - `focus` : emitted when the input focused.
 - `search` : emitted when the input changed.
 - `select` : emitted when the dropdown item is selected.

+Every event callback function will get a emitted data, which is object type, contain component id and event data named with event name.

 ## Slots